Chapter 1: The Snake

 Harry stared, baffled, before he remembered that it had to be Parseltongue.
 Of course, snakes didn't randomly plop out of perfectly muggle hedges and started speaking English!
 And if he concentrated a bit, he even heard a slight difference.

 As he stared, the snake seemed to come to a conclusion and turned back to the hedge, but a hurriedly hissed "Wait!" from Harry stopped it.
 "How do you know my name?" he asked curiously, since it wasn't exactly common knowledge among snakes.

 Said snake only stared at him, before slowly lifting its head to look him in the eye.
 "You are a speaker?"

 "Mother did not tell me that.
 'Protect Harry Potter' she said.
 'The skinny human with black hair and a scar' she said."

 Now Harry was frowning.
-He didn't knew any snakes as the only reptiles he had ever spoken to had been the boa constrictor in the zoo three years ago, which didn't know his name, and the basilisk in the chamber of secrets, which he had killed afterwards.
+He didn't know any snakes as the only reptiles he had ever spoken to had been the boa constrictor in the zoo three years ago which didn't know his name, a summoned snake that had been destroyed and the Basilisk in the Chamber of Secrets which he had killed afterwards.
 So who was 'Mother'?

 He asked the little snake, but it just shook its head.